iamramakanthreddyk/fuelsync-new/docs/multi-tenant-architecture.md

   });
 }

-// Create nozzles based on OCR findings for (const nozzleId of foundNozzleIds) {
+// Create nozzles based on parsed or manual input for (const nozzleId of foundNozzleIds) {
   await Nozzle.create({
     pumpId: pump.id,